DemyCode/minecraft-copilot-ml/README.md

 # Minecraft Copilot ML

-This repository is the Machine Learning / Data Science part of the minecraft-copilot mod.
+This repository is the Machine Learning / Data Science part of minecraft-copilot.
 The goal of this repository is to research the optimal Machine Learning model for the minecraft copilot.

 ### Usefull Links :